cheeriojs/cheerio/Readme.md

 ```

 #### .text( [textString] )
-Get the combined text contents of each element in the set of matched elements, including their descendants..
+Get the combined text contents of each element in the set of matched elements, including their descendants.
 If `textString` is specified, each selected element's content is replaced by the new text content.

 ```js
 $('.orange').text()